wildwinter/dink/README.md

 ### Character List

-You can supply a `characters.json` file in the same folder as the main Ink file.
+You can optionally supply a `characters.json` file in the same folder as the main Ink file.
 If, so it should be this format:

 ```jsonc
 [